darky/the-most-convenient-debug/README.md

 ## How do we debug today

-* Print some variable value to stdout
+* 🖨️ Print some variable value to stdout
-* Step-by-step debugger in IDE
+* ▶️ Step-by-step debugger in IDE
-* Maybe even time-travel debugger
+* 🔙 Maybe even time-travel debugger
-* Viewing logs
+* 📜 Viewing logs

-## Problems with current debug techniqes
+## Disadvantages of current debug techniqes

-#### Print some variable value to stdout
+#### 🖨️ Print some variable value to stdout

+* 🐌 Low debug performance
+* ↔️ Context switch between your code and stdout
+* 🔁 Often need to rerun your program again and again

+#### ▶️ Step-by-step debugger in IDE

+* 🐌 Low debug performance
+* 🔁 Often need to rerun your program again and again

+#### 🔙 Time-travel debugger

+* 🏋️ Often very hard to implement
+* 💲 Often not free

+#### 📜 Viewing logs

+* 🐌 Low debug performance
+* ↔️ Context switch between your code and stdout